Villavu/Simba/Doc/sphinx/scriptref/bitmaps.rst

 Word of caution on bitmap creation
 ----------------------------------

-Bitmaps in Simba are internally all instances of *TMufasBitmap*.
+Bitmaps in Simba are internally all instances of *TMufasaBitmap*.
 Scripts should generally access bitmaps using their *handle*: an integer.
 All functions referenced here either require a bitmap *handle* or return one.